adrianmg/adrianmg.github.io/_posts/2018-08-10-race-calculator.md

 date: 2018-08-10 22:30:00
 categories: [blog, worklog]
 summary: "
-I'm preparing along with [Lucia](http://luciagm.net) a pet project that would let people estimate the race pace and total time when running races.
+I'm pairing with [Lucia](http://luciagm.net) to build a pet project that would let people estimate the race pace and total time when running races.
 It's the perfect excuse to do two things:

-- She’d keep improving her front-end skills
+- She’d code all the backend and front-end work to keep improving her front-end skills

-- Create a small UI kit to facilitate future pet projects
+- I'd stretch the creativity muscle and create a small UI kit to facilitate future projects

 I've been pondering about the idea of having a daily worklog, let's give it a try!
 If you got comments or suggestions please do [share them](http://twitter.com/adrianmg).